 Chris Saunders opened the scoring inside the opening eight minutes before Grant slotted in a second underneath the goalkeeper in the 35th minute to put the Kent side in the driving seat.

 Their United Counties League opponents pulled a goal back in the 59th minute through substitute midfielder Adam Swain and failed to create again after Saunders was controversially sent-off nine minutes from time.

-Saunders, who was playing his second game for the club following his move from Bostik South East Division side Whitstable Town, was booked in the sixteenth minute for a foul on Ryan Calver and was shown a second yellow card for diving inside the box following a challenge from centre-half Mahmoud Juma, who signed for Southern Counties East Football League First Division side Lewisham Borough today.
+Saunders, who was playing his second game for the club following his move from Bostik South East Division side Faversham Town, was booked in the sixteenth minute for a foul on Ryan Calver and was shown a second yellow card for diving inside the box following a challenge from centre-half Mahmoud Juma, who signed for Southern Counties East Football League First Division side Lewisham Borough today.

 “I still think we had gears to go through over 90 minutes.
 I still think we could’ve reached the next level to the standards that we had,” said Grant.

 “First half, I think we mirrored that and we came in with a 2-0 win so you can’t really complain.

 “Second half, maybe we started a little bit slowly.
 We didn’t get them turned enough, which led to us being on the defensive side of things a little bit more, which led to their goal and then very unfortunate with the two yellow cards, I don’t know what the ref’s seen there to be honest.